Why McLanahan Sand Bedding Dryers

 - Rotary Dryers have been used for years and are simple and efficient

 - Can be used with different energy sources, including natural gas, propane, diesel or biogas

-- Overhead drive increases safety, reduces footprint, and reduces stress on the tyres and rollers
+- Overhead drive increases safety, reduces footprint, and reduces stress on the tires and rollers

-- Bolt-on tyres reduce welding and are easier to replace
+- Bolt-on tires reduce welding and are easier to replace

 - Access doors to drum allow for better serviceability and maintenance

 - Abrasion-resistant plate used in strategic places, such as the flighting and lifters

 How much does it cost?

 The cost of a Sand Bedding Dryer depends on the size of the system and the complexity of the conveyance system into and out of the dryer.
 Contact McLanahan to get a quote for a dryer that’s sized for your application.

 You can choose from a number of options to tailor the system to your operation.
 Some of the most common options include: